mijndert/website/_pages/uses.md

 - [Logitech MX Ergo](https://www.logitech.com/nl-nl/products/mice/mx-ergo-wireless-trackball-mouse.910-005179.html): Finally replaced my aging M570 trackball with this new one.
 - [Magic Mouse 2](https://www.apple.com/shop/product/MLA02LL/A/magic-mouse-2-silver) &mdash; In terms of ergonomics this isn't the best mouse so I switch to the trackpad or trackball regulary to prevent RSI.
 I love this mouse because it's very portable and has touch input.
 - [Magic Keyboard](https://www.apple.com/shop/product/MLA22LL/A/magic-keyboard-us-english) &mdash; Hands down the best keyboard ever made.
 I'm using the small version without the numpad because it fits in my bag.
 Portability is important to me.
-- [AirPods Pro](https://www.apple.com/airpods-pro/) &mdash; Awesome pair of headphones to block out the noise caused by open-office plans I often find myself in.
+- [AirPods](https://www.apple.com/airpods/) &mdash; Pretty awesome pair of wireless headphones, though I hate that they are very bad for the environment.